December 14, 2019 | 8:30- 11:30 am

-The district First Aid Meet is an event that challenges Scouts abilities to perform first aid in simulated real-life situations.
-Boy Scout Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+The district First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
+Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
 The top three scoring patrols represent the district at the council First Aid Meet.

 What to Bring